giannisalinetti/do276archive/apps/jee_api/README.md

 Assumes your workstation -- the host that runs the Vagrant box VM -- /etc/hosts is configured with:

-127.0.0.1 api.example.com
+127.0.0.1 api.lab.example.com

-It is NOT enough to have this on the Vagrant Box as your workstation web browser needs to resolve api.example.com so the AngularJS front end can talk to the back end API
+It is NOT enough to have this on the Vagrant Box as your workstation web browser needs to resolve api.lab.example.com so the AngularJS front end can talk to the back end API

-Assumes Wildlfy is configured to with port-offser 22000 so http port is 30080
+Assumes Wildlfy is configured to with port-offset 22000 so http port is 30080

 Start Wildfly: